neldotpng/nyt-dev-test/README.md

 To run locally clone and run:
 `npm run dev`

+The project runs at `localhost:9000`

-Alternatively, you can build, then open the resulting index.html file:
+Alternatively, you can build, then open the resulting `index.html` file in the `dist` folder:
 `npm run build`